 A good rule of thumb is to try to harvest when the ratio of Brix to TA is between 31:1 and 34:1.
 This will always get you a good compromise between alcohol content and tartness.

-Two weeks later you take another reading with your titration kit and get a TA of .73 and your refractometers reading says a Brix of 24.
-These readings get you a ratio of about 33:1.
-Time to harvest.
+Two weeks later you take another reading with your titration kit and get a TA of .73% (a little lower) and your refractometers reading says a Brix of 24 (a little higher).
+These readings get you a ratio of about 33:1… time to harvest.

 The only exception to this general rule has to do with pH.
 If the pH looks like it is going to go out of ideal range, then go ahead and harvest right away.
-This means for Whites, if it looks like it's going to go higher than of pH 3.3 then harvest.
-For Reds, if it goes higher than 3.5.
+The pH getting out of range trumps the Brix to TA ratio.
+This means for white wines, if it looks like it’s going to go higher than of pH 3.3. then harvest.
+For reds, if it goes higher than 3.5, then harvest.

-pH always trumps Brix and TA simply because you can't directly adjust pH later on without effecting the tartness of the wine, but you can directly adjust Brix and TA without effecting the pH too much.
+Proper pH is more important than Brix and TA simply because you can’t directly adjust pH later on without effecting the tartness of the wine, but you can directly adjust Brix and TA without effecting the pH too much.

-In part one of this four part series I mentioned that a gravity hydrometer should be purchased, just as a way of double-checking your refractometers reading before actually harvesting the grapes.
+In part one of this four part series I mentioned that a wine hydrometer should be purchased, just as a way of double-checking your refractometers reading before actually picking the grapes.

-If your gravity hydrometer's reading matches your refractometers reading, then you're ready to harvest.
-Get to pickin' and crushin'.
+If your hydrometer’s reading taken from grapes throughout the vineyard matches your refractometer’s reading taken from one grape, then you’re ready to harvest.
+This is when to pick your grapes to make wine.
+Get to pickin’ and crushin’.